clerixmaxime/events-api-lifecycle-demo/README.md

 - Add a `200` response code with a description ("OK")
 - Go back to the `Red Hat Event API` summary and click the three dots
 - Click `Publish`, choose `GitHub`
-- Select your organisation, find your forked repository named `rhte-api`, select the branch `master`
+- Select your organisation, find your forked repository named `events-api`, select the branch `master`
 - In the resource field, put `openapi-spec.yaml`
 - Give a commit message and click `Publish API`